saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#checkoutpaymentcreate">CheckoutPaymentCreate</a></td>
 <td>

-Create a new payment for given checkout.
+Create a new payment for given Checkout.

 </td>
 </tr>